hazae41/glace/README.md

 })
 ```

-### Dynamic paths
+### Generated paths

-You can generate dynamic paths using brackets and `manifest.json`
+You can generate paths using brackets as parameters

-All valid parameters will be located in `location` as search params
+And parameters will be available in `location` as search params

-> ./www/[lang]/index.html
+> ./www/[lang].html

 ```html
 <!DOCTYPE html>